Thomas Gardiner Corcoran

-Thomas Gardiner Corcoran (December 29, 1900 – December 6, 1981) was one of several advisors in President Franklin D. Roosevelt's brain trust during the New Deal, and later, a close friend and advisor to President Lyndon B. Johnson.
+Thomas Gardiner Corcoran (December 29, 1900 – December 6, 1981) was an Irish-American legal scholar.
+He was one of several advisors in President Franklin D. Roosevelt's brain trust during the New Deal, and later, a close friend and advisor to President Lyndon B. Johnson.

-Early life
+Early life and education

 Corcoran was born in Pawtucket, Rhode Island on December 29, 1900.
 He matriculated at Brown University, where he graduated as class valedictorian earning bachelor's and master's degrees in 1922.
 He attended Harvard Law School, graduating high in his class in 1926 and gaining the recognition of Felix Frankfurter.
 He earned his doctorate in law the next year.
 He clerked for Supreme Court Justice Oliver Wendell Holmes.

 Early career

-He clerked for Justice Oliver Wendell Holmes Jr., at the United States Supreme Court in 1926 to 1927.
+He clerked for Justice Oliver Wendell Holmes Jr., at the United States Supreme Court from 1926 to 1927.
 In 1932, after practicing corporate law in New York City, Corcoran joined the Reconstruction Finance Corporation.
 When Roosevelt began to take notice of his efforts, Corcoran was given a wider range of responsibilities than his official position as assistant general counsel allowed.